fizge/1-SENECA-UDC_Coil_Proyect/README.md

 # Trackr Version 1.0

 ## Overview
 Trackr is a tool that uses linear regression models to predict profit values.
 This tool is intended for use by retail businesses looking to increase their yearly profit margins.
+Users can use their own data model stored as an excel, data base, or comma separated values (csv) file to generate data predictions by adding their own values.

 ### Features